callum-hart/immutable-styles/docs/beginnerTutorial.md

 </p>
 ```

-Save the file – and you should see the following:
+Save the file, and you should see the following:

 <p align="center">
   <img src="../docs/_images/RestaurantCardStageThree.png"
     width="710px"
     height="340px"
-    alt="Screenshot of restaurant card"
-    title="Screenshot of restaurant card"
   />
 </p>